living-room/turing/readme.md

 build the [umd](https://github.com/umdjs/umd) library `yarn build`

-for a nicer development experience, try using `yarn dev`
+for a nicer development experience, try using `yarn dev`, which will build on file change

-to test the browser example, use `yarn serve`
+To test the browser example, use `yarn serve`

-this will build automatically on file changes